FuelLabs/github-actions/docs-hub/README.md

 This workflow:

 1. Checks for an index.md file in the docs src folder.
-4. Checks for to make sure there are no nested subfolders (except for those already accounted for in `api` and `guide` folders).
+2. Checks for to make sure there are no nested subfolders (except for those already accounted for in `api` and `guide` folders).
-5. Checks to make sure the file & folder names match what is in the config navigation.
+3. Checks to make sure the file & folder names match what is in the config navigation.
-6. Checks for unused files missing from the config.
+4. Checks for unused files missing from the config.
-7. Checks to see if a navigation order can be successfully generated from the config.
+5. Checks to see if a navigation order can be successfully generated from the config.
+6. Runs a spell check using the configuration file at `spellcheck-config-path`.

+## Handling Spell Check Errors

+The files checked are configured in `.spellcheck.yml`.
+This is also where you can configure what types of elements are ignored.

+If the spell check test fails:

+- look up the word in the question to verify it is a real word and is correctly spelled
+- If it is a file name or is code, use backticks to ignore the word.
+- If it is a real word that is spelled correctly, or an acronym that is either common or is defined already, add it to `spell-check-custom-words.txt`.
+- If needed, rewrite the sentence.
+Ex: DON'T use  "`lock`ing" and add "ing" to the custom words list.
+Instead, rewrite the sentence as "locking with the `lock` method".
+- If it otherwise should be ignored, you can configure the pipeline in `.spellcheck.yml`.

 ## License